 - 1. From the Manage Jobs page, highlight the job and click View Job Details in the toolbar. - 2.
 In the Tasks area on the right on the View Job Details page, click Validate job properties. - 3.
 Double-Take validates that your source and target are compatible.
-The Summary page displays your options and validation items. - Errors are designated by a white X inside a red circle.
+The Summary page displays your options and validation items.

+Errors are designated by a white X inside a red circle.
 Warnings are designated by a black exclamation point (!) inside a yellow triangle.
 A successful validation is designated by a white checkmark inside a green circle.
 You can sort the list by the icon to see errors, warnings, or successful validations together.
 Click on any of the validation items to see details.
-You must correct any errors before you can enable protection. - Validation checks for an existing job are logged to the job log on the target server.
-See Log files on page 677 for details on the various log files. - 4.
-Once your servers have passed validation, click Close.
+You must correct any errors before you can enable protection.

+Validation checks for an existing job are logged to the job log on the target server.
+See Log files on page 676 for details on the various log files.